 About the President

-After an extensive national search for over seven months, Dr. Darrell Franklin Parker was introduced on Wednesday, December 6, 2017, as the next President of Limestone College.
+After an extensive national search for over seven months, Dr. Darrell Franklin Parker was introduced on Wednesday, December 6, 2017, as the next President of Limestone University.

 Dr. Parker officially took office as Limestone’s 22nd President on January 3, 2018.

-Dr. Parker has been serving since 2012 as the Dean and Professor of Economics for the College of Business at Western Carolina University.
+Dr. Parker has been serving since 2012 as the Dean and Professor of Economics for The University of Business at Western Carolina University.

 Western Carolina University is a Regional Public Comprehensive University in the University of North Carolina System.
 Located in Cullowhee, North Carolina, Western Carolina enrolls approximately 11,000 students.